 There are many shady or spammy ways that people use to try to win voting contests.
 Some websites and Facebook groups sell them outright.
 Some people use sites like Amazon's Mechanical Turk to exchange micropayments for votes.
 Most contests consider buying votes to be cheating.

-But think carefully before trying any of these sketchy methods of driving votes.
-Not only do they go against the principles of fair play, but they are often easy for the sponsors to catch.
+Think carefully before trying any of these sketchy methods of driving votes.
+Not only do they go against the principles of fair play, but they're often easy for the sponsors to catch.

-Most contests have ways of analyzing the votes their entrants' receive.
-Getting a lot of spammy or illegitimate votes could disqualify your entry.
+Most contests have ways of analyzing the votes their entrants receive, and getting a lot of spammy or illegitimate votes will disqualify your entry.
 It doesn't matter how many votes your entry receives if you are disqualified from winning, so be sure to stick to the rules carefully.